Sushama Reddy

 Sushama Reddy is an Indian model, VJ, actress and producer.

 Early life

+Sushama Reddy was born in Hyderabad into a Telugu speaking family of Chinta Poli Reddy, a businessman and Chinta Nakshatra Reddy, who was a Microbiologist.
+She has two younger sisters Meghna Reddy, a former model and Sameera Reddy, a popular Bollywood actress.

+Early career

-Sushama Reddy studied at the Bombay Scottish School, Mahim and graduated in economics from Mithibai College, Mumbai, Maharashtra, India.
+She studied at the Bombay Scottish School, Mahim and graduated in economics from Mithibai College, Mumbai, Maharashtra, India.
 She completed a filmmaking course from NYFA, New York City in the United States.

-She has two younger sisters Meghna Reddy, a former model and Sameera Reddy, a popular Bollywood actress.

 Career

 Modeling

 Her sister Meghna persuaded her to join the television world.
 Her first break was given by Bharatbala Productions.
 She worked on more than 100 television commercials including Limca, Fair & Lovely, Liberty, Godrej, Blender's Pride, Ford Icon and a TV commercial for Thumbs Up with Salman Khan.
 Reddy also appeared in Sonu Nigam's music video Deewana with Diwakar Pundir, in DJ Suketu's Tere Jaisa Pyaar and Sona Mohapatra's music compilation Ishq Nachaya.

 Hosting

 Soon after Channel V was launched in India, she landed the role of a VJ at the music channel for more than 2 years.
 Sushama hosted Dream Hotels on the Lifestyle broadcaster Discovery Travel and Living, showcasing the vistas, luxurious living, décor, style and glitter of hotels uncovering high living in the truest form.